What is UNICEF ?

 It is now our collective responsibility to reach every child, especially the most disadvantaged, and to put equity and children’s rights at the heart of our actions.
 It is us who can make the world fit for children by sending them to school, giving them a nurturing home with love and care, and providing them with vital services, such as healthcare.

 In about 190 countries around the world, UNICEF does whatever it takes to reach every child who needs us.
 And to do this, we need partners like Japan.
 The partnership between Japan and UNICEF shows an incredible journey of transition.
 After World War II, UNICEF provided support for Japanese children for 15 years.
 In 1964, the year the Tokyo Olympics were held, Japan “graduated” from UNICEF’s support and has now become one of our most important donors.
-In 2015, the Government of Japan contributed $160.5 million to UNICEF.
-This contribution from Japan has supported the most vulnerable children and their families around the world.
+The contribution from Japan has supported the most vulnerable children and their families around the world.
 In close partnership with the Government of Japan and the people of Japan, UNICEF will continue striving to make a world where children are protected, receive fair chances, and can reach their full potential.

 United Nations Children's Fund (UNICEF) Tokyo Office